National Institute of Technology, Tiruchirappalli: History

 Pandit Jawaharlal Nehru, who was the prime minister of India from 1947 to 1964, wanted India to become a world leader in science and technology.
-Under his administration, the central government started fourteen regional engineering colleges (RECs) between 1959 and 1965 at several cities in India.
+Under his administration, the central government established fourteen regional engineering colleges (RECs) between 1959 and 1965 in various cities across India.
 The REC at Tiruchirappalli was established in 1964 under the affiliation of the University of Madras, as a co-operative venture between the Government of India and the Government of Tamil Nadu.

 The founder of the college was Prof. P.S.
 Manisundaram, a pioneering educationist in India.
 He was a graduate of Loyola College, Chennai and the Technical University of Nova Scotia (now part of Dalhousie University), Canada.
 He served as the principal of REC Tiruchirappalli from its formation in 1964 to 1982.

 In the early 1980s, the state government began to find the logistics of controlling these colleges from Madras to be tedious and split the aegis into the Bharathidasan and Bharathiar universities for the Tiruchirappalli and Coimbatore areas, respectively.
 In 1982, the college was thus incorporated under the Bharathidasan University umbrella, of which Dr. P.S.
 Manisundaram served as the inaugural vice-chancellor.
 The institute would grant degrees under this name for the next 20 years, except for a brief stint under Anna University in 2001 and 2002.
-The college continued its progress under Bharathidasan University.

-In 2001, Anna University was granted authority over REC Tiruchirappalli.
+The college continued its progress under Bharathidasan University.In 2001, Anna University was granted authority over REC Tiruchirappalli.
 This was temporary, however, as the 40-year collaboration between the central and the state governments for all the RECs finally dissolved; the central government upgraded all the RECs to NITs and completely took control of them under the Ministry of Human Resource Development (now known as the Ministry of Education).
 In 2002, former minister of human resource development Murali Manohar Joshi decided to upgrade the RECs to NITs.
 At the end of that very same year, the institution was granted deemed university status with the approval of the UGC and AICTE; it was renamed the National Institute of Technology Tiruchirappalli and was finally granting degrees under its own name.
 In 2007, the National Institutes of Technology Act (now known as the NITSER Act) was passed, which declared NITs as Institutes of National Importance along the lines of the Indian Institutes of Technology (IITs).

 NIT Trichy celebrated its golden jubilee anniversary on July 19 and 20, 2014, with the president of India Shri Pranab Mukherjee presiding over the event as the chief guest.